For more information on the Regional Food Bank or to ask a question not listed below please contact us at firstname.lastname@example.org

 A food bank solicits, stores and distributes large donations of food, donations that a single food pantry could not accept because of a lack of storage capacity at their facility.
 Food banks feed the needs of hungry people by distributing the donations they receive to a large number of member agencies, such as food pantries, soup kitchens, meal programs, drug treatment centers, and senior care centers.

-A food pantry provides three to five-day food packages to families that have a place to live, but not enough food.
+A food pantry provides food packages to families that have a place to live, but not enough food.
 These packages are designed to provide nutritionally balanced meals.

 What type of food is donated to the Food Bank?